AnnaSeDab/UrszUla-Photography/README.md

 - CodeBeautify - used to beautify CSS and HTML code
 - Coolor - used to create colour palette
 - Am I responsive - used to create mock up image of ho the website will look on different screen sizes
-- Picresize - used for resizing pictures
+- Gimp - used for resizing and converting pictures

 ---